 Theories and strategies of the teaching of mathematics grounded in field experiences with emphasis on techniques for thematic teaching of integrated Math and Science.
 The course includes the diagnostic and corrective assessment and instruction process and error analysis.
 Field experience includes observation and teaching experience under the guidance of the master teacher and University supervisor with a focus on teaching practice in Mathematics and Science.
-(20 Hours Field Placement in Schools Required) Prerequisite: Admitted to Education Program.
+Prerequisite: EDUC 324C.

-EDUC 325 Diagnosis and Correction: Mathematics (3 cr)
+EDUC 325 Diagnosis and Correction: Mathematics (2 cr)

-Advanced strategies to support teaching to foster school age students' mastery of mathematical concepts and skills through multiple representations of concepts, remediation to correct misconceptions or gaps in knowledge and error analysis.
-(20 Hours Field Placement in Schools Required) Prerequisite: Admitted to Education Program.
+Advanced strategies to support teaching to foster K-6 students' mastery of mathematical concepts and skills through multiple representations of concepts, remediation to correct misconceptions or gaps in knowledge and error analysis.